SeldonIO/seldon-core/docs-gb/upgrading.md

 # Upgrading

+## Upgrading from 2.9 - 2.10

+All CRD changes maintain backward compatibility with existing CRs.
+We introduce new Core 2 scaling configuration options in SeldonConfig (`config.ScalingConfig.*`), with a wider goal of centralising Core 2 configuration and allowing for configuration changes after the Core 2 cluster is deployed.
+To ensure a smooth transition, some of the configuration options will only take effect starting from the next releases, but end-users are encouraged to set them to the desired values before upgrading to the next release (2.11).

+Upgrading when using helm is seamless, with existing helm values being used to fill in new configuration options.
+If not using helm, previous SeldonConfig CRs remain valid, but restrictive defaults will be used for the scaling configuration.
+One parameter in particular, maxShardCountMultiplier [docs](https://docs.seldon.ai/seldon-core-2/user-guide/performance-tuning/pipelines/scalability-pipelines) will need to be set in order to take advantage of the new pipeline scalability features.
+This parameter can be changed and the effects of its value will be propagated to all components that use the config.

+For full release notes, see [here](https://github.com/SeldonIO/seldon-core/releases/tag/v2.10.0).

 ## Upgrading from 2.8 - 2.9

 Though there are no breaking changes between 2.8 and 2.9, there are some new functionalties offered that require changes to fields in our CRDs: